 If you are walking to pick up your child, please avoid bringing pets into the dismissal area.
 As per Board Policy, owners of pets and service animals brought on school property are liable for any harm or injury caused by the animal to other students, staff, visitors, and/or property.

-NOTE: Jared's Law prohibits idling for more than 5 minutes.
+NOTE: State Law prohibits idling for more than 5 minutes in a school area.
 We suggest & appreciate waiting until 3:30 to arrive for afternoon pick-up.